mgodoy-it/IT-Security-Labs/Splunk-SIEM-Lab.md

 ## Example: Investigating Web-Based Attacks

+The following exercises demonstrate how to use Splunk to detect common web-based attacks using sample web logs.

+---

 ### 1. SQL Injection
 - **Objective:** Detect potential SQL injection attempts from web logs.
 - **Hint:** Look for unusual characters or SQL keywords in URI parameters, such as `'` or `1=1`.